Eugène Colson

-Eugène Colson (Charleroi, 1913 - Antwerp, 2000), known by the alias "Harry", was a noted member of the Belgian Resistance during World War II.
+Eugène Colson (Charleroi, 7.02.1913 - Antwerp, 2000), known by the alias "Harry", was a noted member of the Belgian Resistance during World War II.
 An employee of the port of Antwerp during the German occupation, Colson formed a resistance cell affiliated to the Nationale Koninklijke Beweging (NKB) group.

-During the liberation of Belgium, Colson played an important role in preventing the German destruction of the port.
+During the liberation of Belgium, Colson played an important role in preventing the German destruction of the important port of Antwerp.
 As a result, the Canadian troops which entered the city in September 1944 were able to capture the facility intact.

+Historian Frank Stappaert wrote Colson's memoirs down in: Kolonel Harry: Een getuigenis over de bevrijding van Antwerpen [Colonel Harry: A testimony about the liberation of Antwerp], Antwerp - Berchem: EPO, 1997.